 Mike Petty

 We moved to Grimston in 2016 from Loughborough, where we had lived since 1992.
-We wanted to have a larger garden and more space for our bees as bees and close neighbours in a town setting are not a good combination!
+We wanted a larger garden and more space for our bees — bees and close neighbours in a town setting are not a good combination!
 My wife, Rosie, is a retired teacher.
 Two of our four children are boomerangs and returned home for the duration.

-I have been in business for 25-years.
+I have been in business for over 25 years.
 Prior to that, I was a University lecturer.
-I am currently a director of three private limited companies, have been a trustee of a charity with a £35M-turnover and am currently a trustee of the Leicestershire & Rutland Beekeepers Association.
+I am currently a director of three private limited companies.
+I have been a trustee of a charity with a £35M turnover and am currently a trustee of the Leicestershire & Rutland Beekeepers Association.
 Until recently, I taught business skills at Loughborough University.

 Ben Skailes